 New York, New York

-Written by Rosalyn Wikeley
+Written by Hayley Bloomingdale

 The best part about New York City is that there is always something new to discover and do, so whether it’s your first trip to the city that never sleeps or your 100th, you are bound to find something you’ve never done before.
 From museums and art galleries to restaurants and bars, not to mention the shops and department stores, there is something for everyone and countless neighborhoods to discover.
 For a weekend in the city, prepare to eat, drink and be constantly merry – and bring your walking shoes!